-The hustle and bustle of our modern life little allows us to establish a true contact with Nature, this is why sometimes we desperately feel the need of that something ancestral that we know exists but can hardly catch.
+The hustle and bustle of our modern life little allows us to establish a true contact with Nature.
+This is why sometimes we desperately feel the need of that something ancestral that we know exists but can hardly catch.
+I found a desert safari in Abu Dhabi showed me just that.

 The first impact staring at shiny skyscrapers, luxurious hotels and flashy shopping malls is one of astonishment, especially when catching a fleeting glimpse of the lithesome figures of local women, all spruced up in their traditional abayah and carrying shopping bags from Valentino, Gucci, Chanel with absolute nonchalance.
 But this was not what I was looking for.
 I was bent on going local, eating like a local, living like one.